joe2475190-ctrl/adams-joseph/README.md

 - Coming soon: Arduino battery voltage indicator

   ## Interests
-  -Coding
+  - Coding
-  -making new friends and learning more
+  - making new friends and learning more
-  -Engineering Vibes all the way
+  - Engineering Vibes all the way